ChrisAdkin8/Vault-AWS-WIF/README.md

 This repo is intended to help demonstrate workdload identity federation (WIF) which is available with HashiCorp Vault Enterprise from version 1.16 onwards.

 # Instructions

-## Configuring OIDS and JWKS Endpoint Access to AWS
+## Configuring OIDC and JWKS Endpoint Access to AWS

 1. The demo in this repo has been tested on MacOs, the first step is to install ngrok:
 ```